Expert Guide to Landing Your Dream Job: Strategies for Crafting a Standout CV, Resume, Cover Letter and LinkedIn Profile

 Summary:

-- Recent graduate with a Bachelor’s degree in Business Administration and experience in customer service and sales.
-Proven ability to work in teams and have strong communication skills.
+- Recent graduate with a Bachelor’s Degree in Business Administration and experience in customer service and sales.
+Ability to work in groups and demonstrate great communication skills.

 Education: